mrocklin/blog/_posts/work/2015-06-09-Categoricals.md

 Today we'll talk about how Pandas can represent categorical text data numerically.
-This is a cheap and underused trick to get an order of magnitude speedup in common queries.
+This is a cheap and underused trick to get an order of magnitude speedup on common queries.

 Categoricals
 ------------

-Often our data includes text columns with many repeats.
+Often our data includes text columns with many repeated elements.
 Examples:

 *  Stock symbols -- `GOOG, APPL, MSFT, ...`
 *  Gender -- `Female, Male, ...`